Catania: Middle Ages

 Catania was sacked by the Vandals of Gaiseric in 440–441.
-After a period under the Ostrogoths, it was reconquered in 535 by the Eastern Roman Empire, under which (aside from a short period in 550–555) it remained until the 9th century.
+After a period under the Ostrogoths, it was reconquered in 535 by the Byzantine Empire, under which it remained until the 9th century.
 It was the seat of the Byzantine governor of the island.

 Catania was under an Islamic emirate for two centuries, after which it fell to the Normans of Roger I of Sicily.
 Subsequently, the city was ruled by a bishop-count (1072).
 In 1194–1197 the city was sacked by German soldiers during after the conquest of the island by emperor Henry VI.
 In 1232 it rebelled to the former's son, Frederick II, who later built a massive castle, Castello Ursino and also made Catania a royal city, ending the dominance of the bishops.

 Catania was one of the main centers of the Sicilian Vespers revolt (1282) against the House of Anjou and was the seat of the coronation of the new Aragonese king of Sicily, Peter I. The city remained a key Sicilian port during the War of the Sicilian Vespers.
 After a civil revolt in 1299, the city was captured by an Angevin army, which occupied the city until the Angevins evacuated their holdings on Sicily in 1302.

 In the 14th century it gained importance as it was chosen by the Aragonese as a Parliament and Royal seat.
 Here, in 1347, it was signed the treaty of peace that ended the long War of the Vesper between Aragonese and Angevines.
 Catania lost its capital role when, in the early 15th century, Sicily was turned into a member of the Crown of Aragon, and kept its autonomy and original privileges specially during the period from 1282 to 1410.

 In 1434 King Alfonso V founded here the Siciliae Studium Generale, the oldest university in the island.